Feedback and Complaints Policy & Procedure

 All feedback of a positive nature will be responded to with the nature (phone call, e-mail etc) and the date of the response to be noted in the Complaints/Feedback Register.

-If a formal written complaint or feedback is received, it will be given to the Executive Director who will register it in the Complaints’ Register and make the necessary copies for distribution.
+If a formal written complaint or feedback is received, it will be assigned to the Program Manager responsible and the Director of Services.
+The Director of Services will record it in the Complaints’ Register and make the necessary copies for distribution.
 The original will be filed in the Complaints/Feedback ‘Register.
+The complaints register is reviewed by the Board of Directors regularly as part of their strategic oversight of the organization.

-All correspondence with the complainant and/or resolution of the written complaint is to be done through the Executive Director.
+All correspondence with the complainant and/or resolution of the written complaint is to be done through the Program Manager responsible and/or Director of Services.

 Great care must be taken to avoid any conflict of interest or appearance of conflict of interest in the resolution of the complaint.
 In order to ensure that the review process is free of any coercion or intimidation or bias, either before, during, or after the review an outside party may be included in the process.